Check out all the on-demand sessions from the Intelligent Security Summit here.

 Importance and benefits of data warehouses for enterprises

 - Single source of truth: A data warehouse applies common standards (formatting processes etc. that are developed by the enterprise) to the data collected from different sources.
-This ensures that all information is high quality and that there are not duplicates or errors that could impact analysis.
+This ensures that all information is high quality and that there are no duplicates or errors that could impact analysis.

 - Faster operations: Since the data warehouse consolidates subject area-specific data in a single place with consistency and quality, retrieving data for downstream analytics and reporting becomes simpler, translating into faster decision-making.
-Without this, enterprise users would be required to log into every individual department system and take the help of IT to consolidate data and generate reports.
+Without this, enterprise users would be required to log into every individual department system and take the help of the IT department to consolidate data and generate reports.

 - Protection from source system updates: As the data is consolidated in the warehouse, source system updates will not lead to loss of data or the knowledge it brings.
 The information would be untouched in the warehouse.